July 31, 2005

 I shook the last of my indignation at society away and started to make dinner.
 I still had some lovely Tiger Blue cheese from Poplar Grove in the fridge, and my spidey-sense was telling me that it should be used, and pronto.
 Buffalo wing pizza seemed the easy answer of the day.

 I make this pizza a little different, every time I make it.
-Basically, all you need is a crust, a little blue cheese dressing, some chicken breast that has been sauteed in a little hot sauce - classic style, please, this is not really the place for funky pineapple or even a nice smokey chipotle - and a good scattering of small chunks of blue cheese.
+Basically, all you need is a crust (expired link removed, please see comments below for recipe), a little blue cheese dressing, some chicken breast that has been sauteed in a little hot sauce - classic style, please, this is not really the place for funky pineapple or even a nice smokey chipotle - and a good scattering of small chunks of blue cheese.
 Sometimes, I add a little mozzarella, just to make it pretty.

 Today, I was running low on all-purpose flour, so I use half whole-wheat, giving me the pretext of it being healthy food.
 This is, however, without a doubt the least healthy pizza in my repertoire.
 No vegetables (have some celery sticks on the side to play up the "wing" factor) and a rich, rich sauce.
 For some reason, whole wheat never really browns nicely in my oven, unless I use an egg wash - which I was far too lazy to do here.
 So, if the crust looks a little pale, it is.
 It's also cooked through, however, and has a little colour in spots.
 It is delicious.